Ghost Towns in Delaware That You Can Visit

 Glenville

-Before the flood of 1938, the town was a prosperous first-ring suburb.
+Before the flood of 1938, the town was a prosperous first suburb.
 Many homes were damaged beyond repair, and the residents planned to abandon the town.
 The county bought the neighborhood and turned it into a park.
 Today, all left of the village is the foundations of the homes and random street remnants.
 In addition to the abandoned houses, you can also find remnants of abandoned buildings such as factories, warehouses, and granaries.

 New Market

 While there are numerous websites that discuss the history of New Market, this one focuses on one mine town: the former New Market Village Mobile Home Park.
-This ghost town is located in Sussex County, about 89 miles from Washington DC.
+This ghost town is in Sussex County, about 89 miles from Washington, DC.
 Although it may be a bit off-beat, this town still has a strong history of being a mining community, and you can learn a lot by visiting.

 Zwaanendael